hanane-issa/python-crash-course/module1/module_1d_anaconda.md

 - Anaconda Navigator
 - Anaconda Prompt: a command-line tool to run Python and manage Anaconda environments with conda commands.
 - Anaconda Powershell Prompt: Same as Anaconda Prompt, but uses PowerShell for advanced Windows scripting capabilities.
-- Jupyter Notebook: an interactive coding environment, described in (vscode page link)
+- Jupyter Notebook: an interactive coding environment.
 - Spyder: a Python IDE

 ## 2. Explore the Interface